 , titled "Outsourcing of Instruction at Community Colleges," lists many of the advantages and drawbacks of using outside sources for educating college students.
 Some of the benefits of the practice include:

-- Outsourcing can lead to a more efficient and higher quality education.
+- Outsourcing can lead to more efficient and higher quality education.

-- A competitive market usually means higher quality of product and service.
+- A competitive market usually means a higher quality of product and service.